mohammedsahl101/edgeleadger/README.md

 # edgeleadger
-this website is a course project to just lean.
+this website is a course project to just learn.